jrobertwells/mld-devops-test/README.md

 ###The task
 We would like see a scripted solution to run the 'notes' application using docker with CouchDB as its backend, the solution provided should enable us to start and run the 'notes' application along with CouchDB on our machine.
 Please provide any supporting documentation.

 We will check the files/solutions provided, and if this meets the required standard you'll be invited to an interview.
 We may then discuss your solution in more detail.
+Solutions can be provided as a git repo, a zip or any other means.

 Thank you